Japanese Superfoods: Natto

 - 1 40g packet of natto

 - 1 tablespoon chopped cilantro

 - Salt and pepper to taste

 - Diced yellow capsicum and halved tiny tomatoes to serve

 - Scoop the avocado out and cut it up into a bowl (reserve the skin for serving).

 - Open the natto packet and mix the natto around at least 20 times vigorously until it forms a creamy, sticky, stringy consistency.
 I don’t use the soy or mustard included in the packet.

 - Add the natto to the avocado bowl along with the remaining ingredients and mix well until combined.

-- Place the mixture back into the avocado skin, and top with fresh sprouts and tiny tomatoes.
+- Place the mixture back into the avocado skin, and top with yellow capsicum and tiny tomatoes.
 Can be served with crackers or eaten on its own for a very nutritious breakfast, lunch or snack.